viam-devrel/viamcodelabs/site/viamguides/src/pi-ai-hat/pi-ai-hat.md

    ```console
    hailortcli fw-control identify
    ```

-You should see output similar to the follow:
+You should see output similar to the following:

 ```console
 Executing on device: 0000:01:00.0
 Identifying board